hikogui/hikogui/docs/CONTRIBUTING.md

 Debugging with RenderDoc
 ------------------------

-Debug builds of ttauri are linked against the RenderDoc API.
-Which means that once an ttauri-application is started you can "Attach to running process" and select the application there.
+Debug builds of hikogui are linked against the RenderDoc API.
+Which means that once an hikogui-application is started you can "Attach to running process" and select the application there.

-Since a ttauri-application tries to reduce the amount of window redraws; the application may not show on this list, or you are unable to capture a frame or the frame is not captured.
+Since a hikogui-application tries to reduce the amount of window redraws; the application may not show on this list, or you are unable to capture a frame or the frame is not captured.
 You can force a redraw by selecting the application window, or mouse-over the window.